Terms and Conditions

 - You must use reasonable endeavours to ensure that we are furnished with any information reasonably required to provide the Service in a timely manner.

 - You will request and receive online payments via the Service (either using GoCardless or PayPal).
-If we deem that you are not actively using our Service to collect the majority of your fees due to you with online payments via our software, your account may be suspended and ultimately deleted, after we have given you due notice.
+If we deem that you are not actively using our Service to collect the 90% or more of your fees due to you with online payments via our software, your account may be suspended and ultimately deleted, after we have given you due notice.

 4. PAYMENT REFUNDS